nagix/mini-tokyo-3d/docs/user-guide/supported-browsers.md

 This application has been tested with the following browsers.
 Chrome is recommended.
 Internet Explorer is not supported.

-- Chrome 149 (Mac OS, Windows, iOS, Android)
+- Chrome 151 (macOS, Windows, iOS, Android)
-- FireFox 152 (Mac OS, Windows, iOS)
+- Firefox 153 (macOS, Windows, iOS)
-- Safari 26.5 (Mac OS, iOS)
+- Safari 26.6 (macOS, iOS)
-- Edge 149 (Mac OS, Windows, iOS)
+- Edge 151 (macOS, Windows, iOS)